Skoda Scala Review 2025

 Okay, so it's not the sharpest-handling hatchback you'll ever drive - a Ford Focus will provide plenty more thrills for keen drivers - but its mixture of civility and security is arguably more important, and certainly worth the trade-off given the price tag.

 Having said that, the one thing the Scala is lacking is refinement.
 It's not noisy at lower speeds as the engines are subdued, nor is there loads of unwanted vibration.
-At motorway speeds, however, the amount of noise from the road surface and (to a lesser extent) from wind means you'll be turning the radio volume up.
+At motorway speeds, however, the amount of noise from the road surface and (to a lesser extent) from the wind means you'll be turning the radio volume up.

-Skoda Scala 2024: Engines
+Skoda Scala 2025: Engines

 The 1.5 is a fraction quicker against the stopwatch, and has a similarly perky character.
 However, in 90 percent of driving situations, it doesn’t feel a whole lot faster than the smaller engine, so we’d probably save ourselves the extra it costs to buy.

 All engines are offered with a reasonably slick six-speed manual gearbox, while all but the 95PS petrol are also offered with a seven-speed twin-clutch automatic.
-It slurs through the gears pretty effectively, keeping your progress smooth and responsive - although you can catch it out when you want to pull away very quickly.
+It slurs through the gears pretty effectively, keeping your progress smooth and responsive, although you can catch it out when you want to pull away very quickly.

-Skoda Scala 2024: Safety
+Skoda Scala 2025: Safety

 It's a bit of a mixed bag here.
 Importantly, the Scala scored the full five-star rating when it was smashed into various things by the experts at Euro NCAP, and its individual section ratings also look very good as well.